Tatenda-Prince/Lauching-A-Website-Using-S3-With-Terraform/README.md

 ## Step 1: To create the content for your static website

-Copy and paste the link and clone the repository and copy all the file to your local machine.
+Copy and paste the link and clone the repository and copy all the files to your local machine.

 ```language
 git clone https://github.com/Tatenda-Prince/Lauching-A-Website-Using-S3-With-Terraform.git